Mother and Baby Homes Commission of Investigation: Expert Technical Group report

-Zappone said that before any decision was taken on the option to be used, she first wanted to consult with the local community in Tuam and other affected parties, such as relatives of those who were resident in the home.
+Zappone said that before any decision was taken, she first wanted to consult with the Tuam community and other affected parties, such as relatives of those who were resident in the home.
 She said the consultation process, which would be undertaken by Galway County Council, would take three months.
 A report was published in April 2018, by Galway County Council based on qualitative and quantitative research conducted by Barbara Walshe and Catherine O'Connell.
 The Tuam Home Survivors Network said its members had given careful consideration to the Expert Technical Group's report and that the only appropriate action was "a complete excavation of the Tuam site to ensure the recovery of all human remains contained there."
-The Network are also seeking postmortems in respect of each set of human remains and cataloguing of DNA from all remains in order to create the most complete database possible.
+The Network were also seeking a postmortem for each set of human remains and cataloguing of DNA from all remains in order to create the most complete database possible.

 The Technical Group also identified a number of human rights issues which were outside its terms of reference.
-Zappone has appointed human rights expert and Special Rapporteur on Child Protection, Professor Geoffrey Shannon, to examine these issues and to report to her on his findings.
+Zappone appointed human rights expert and Special Rapporteur on Child Protection, Doctor Geoffrey Shannon, to examine these issues and to report to her on his findings.

+Shannon report on the collection of survivors' DNA

+Doctor Shannon's report on the collection of Tuam survivors' DNA was published on 11 September 2019.
+The report recommended the establishment of a voluntary scheme to collect DNA from survivors and relatives of Tuam, with their informed consent, in order to match DNA to be collected from the remains of the dead.
+The voluntary scheme would be run on an administrative basis, with no DNA profiling to occur until legislation was in place to underpin the excavation and exhumation of remains and permit their DNA testing, where this proved to be possible.